-GCSE maths and English at grade C or above (or equivalent), plus a UCAS Tariff score of 120-160 from a full BTEC Level 3 qualification such as BTECs, A Levels or an Access Course.
+GCSE maths and English at grade C (grade 5/4) or above (or equivalent) and a UCAS Tariff score of 120-160 from a full Level 3 qualification such as City & Guilds, BTEC, A Level or an Access course.

 For further details on entry requirements, please see the Higher Education Guide 2015-16 on our website.

 Who is the course for

 This course is designed for those who are in, or plan to enter employment in a wide range of areas within the travel, tourism and hospitality industry.

 Course units include:

 - The travel and tourism sector